 Not only is life in Bali full of rituals and ceremonies, these are at the heart of their everyday life.
 Bali music and art are part of everyday existence.

 You see the Balinese prepare beautiful offerings, you hear the music of their instruments as they go in procession to the temples or celebrate events in their lives and you see them in colorful costumes as they bring their daily offerings to the temples.
-This book will make you understand this key feature of Balinese life.
+Be part of this, but show respect and give them space as they perform these.

 Take a peek at Bali's worship and beliefs

 The kecak or monkey dance in Uluwatu is not to be missed when you visit Bali.

 60 men dressed in colourful sarongs, each with a hibiscus behind one ear perform in the circular open stage at the Uluwatu temple just before sunset chant cak, cak, cak incessantly providing the dramatic sound for the familiar story of Sita, the beautiful wife of Rama.

 These 60 men move, writhe, stand, squat, twist as one providing a wall of sound that makes the stage alive and mesmerize the audience.

 Gamelan speaks of Bali to me and just to let it play in the background reminds me of harmony, serenity and nature.
 What more reason do you need to have this music in your home?

 Bali Gamelan Music - Typical Indonesian music

 Music is so much a part of Bali's rituals.
 It expresses the deeper meaning of the rituals and ceremonies.